SAPHNELO Concentrate for solution for infusion Ref.[50047] Active ingredients: Anifrolumab

 The impact of treatment with anifrolumab on the potential development of malignancies is not known.
 Studies in patients with a history of malignancy have not been conducted; however, patients with squamous or basal cell skin cancers and uterine cervical cancer that had been fully excised or adequately treated were eligible for enrolment in the SLE clinical trials.

-In the placebo-controlled clinical trials, at any dose, malignant neoplasm (including non-melanoma skin cancers) was reported for 1.2% patients receiving anifrolumab, compared to 0.6% patients receiving placebo (EAIR: 1.2 and 0.7 per 100 patient years, respectively).
-Malignancies excluding non-melanoma skin cancers were observed in 0.7% and 0.6% of patients receiving anifrolumab and placebo, respectively.
+In the intravenous and subcutaneous clinical trials of 52-week treatment duration, malignant neoplasm (including non-melanoma skin cancers) was reported for 1.1% of patients receiving anifrolumab compared to 0.5% patients receiving placebo (exposure-adjusted incidence rate [EAIR]: 1.1 and 0.5 events per 100 patient years [PY], respectively).
+Malignancies excluding non-melanoma skin cancers were observed in 0.5% and 0.5% of patients receiving anifrolumab and placebo, respectively.
 In patients receiving anifrolumab, breast and squamous cell carcinoma were the malignancies observed in more than one patient.

 Individual benefit-risk should be considered in patients with known risk factors for the development or reoccurrence of malignancy.
 Caution should be exercised when considering continuing therapy for patients who develop malignancy.